butialabs/toasty-purge/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Hide most of the bloat that the Yoast SEO plugin adds to your WordPress Dashboard.

 == Description ==

-Free addon for the Yoast SEO plugin to hide the bloat it adds to your WordPress backend.

 > **Note:** This plugin is a fork of the original [Hide SEO Bloat](https://github.com/senlin/so-clean-up-wp-seo) plugin (also known as "SO Clean Up Yoast SEO") created by Pieter Bos.